Pool Leak Detection

 Accurate pool leak detection across Oahu.
 Plumbing, structural, and equipment leaks identified and repaired by a CPO-certified technician with over 26 years of experience.

-Wasted water.
-Even a small leak — a quarter inch of pool water per day beyond normal evaporation — can waste thousands of gallons per month.
-In Hawaii, where water rates are already among the highest in the nation, that translates directly to your monthly bill.
+Water loss is the obvious part.
+Even a small leak, a quarter inch of pool level per day beyond normal evaporation, can waste thousands of gallons per month.
+In Hawaii, where water rates rank among the highest in the country, that lands directly on your bill.

-Chemical waste.
-Every gallon of water that leaks out takes dissolved chemicals with it — chlorine, stabilizer, acid, salt.
-You are constantly replacing chemicals to maintain balance in water that is constantly draining away.
-For saltwater pools, you are also losing salt that costs money to replace.
+But the water bill is just the start.
+Every gallon that leaks out takes dissolved chemicals with it.
+Chlorine, stabilizer, acid, salt.
+You’re constantly replacing chemicals in water that’s constantly draining away.
+For saltwater pools, you’re losing salt that costs money to replenish.

-Equipment strain.
-A pool that constantly runs low forces your pump to suck air, which causes cavitation damage, overheating, and premature failure.
-The skimmer cannot function properly when the water level drops below the intake.
+A pool that runs chronically low also punishes your equipment.
+The pump sucks air, which causes cavitation damage, overheating, and premature failure.
+The skimmer can’t work when water drops below the intake.
+You end up replacing a pump because a fitting was leaking for six months.

-The math is simple: finding and fixing a leak now costs a fraction of what ignoring it costs over the next 6 to 12 months.
+The math is always the same.
+Finding and fixing a leak now costs a fraction of what ignoring it costs over the next year.

-Pool leaks fall into three categories, and each requires a different diagnostic approach.
-After over 26 years of finding and fixing leaks across Oahu, Paul Costello has developed a systematic process for isolating each type.
+Pool leaks fall into three types, and each one requires a different approach to find and fix.
+After 26 years of leak work across Oahu, Paul has a systematic process for isolating all three.

 Plumbing Leaks

 The most common type.
-Your pool’s plumbing system includes suction lines from skimmers and drains, return lines from the filter back to the pool, and all the connections at the equipment pad.
+Your pool has suction lines from skimmers and drains, return lines from the filter back to the pool, and a web of connections at the equipment pad.
+Any of those can fail.

 Structural Leaks